Mortgage Company Holds on Insurance Proceeds: Getting Your Money Released

 - Negotiated settlements— some claims are resolved through negotiation or appraisal where the final agreed amount may not correspond to a single Xactimate estimate

 This creates friction with the mortgage company because their loss draft department is set up to process Xactimate estimates.
 When the settlement documentation looks different from what they are used to seeing, they get confused and may stall the release of funds.
-You (or your public adjuster) may need to explain to the loss draft department that the claim was settled through a different mechanism and that the documentation they have is the equivalent of the “adjuster's report” they are asking for.
+You (or your Public Adjuster) may need to explain to the loss draft department that the claim was settled through a different mechanism and that the documentation they have is the equivalent of the “adjuster's report” they are asking for.

 How the Hold and Release Process Works